keilw/javaee-soteria-jwt/README.md

 The token will provided on the Header Response when everything is ok.

 #### Request the Resources
-Having the JWT Token, put this on header request as `Authorization: Bearer [JWT Token]`
+Having the JSON Web Token, put this on header request as `Authorization: Bearer [JSON Web Token]`

 ```
 curl -i \